benjaoming/wagtailosm/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **wagtailosm** feel free to email me at benjamin@overtag.dk.

 If you encounter any errors or problems with **wagtailosm**, please let me know!
 Open an Issue at the GitHub http://github.com/benjaoming/wagtailosm main repository.